bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 31°
-- overcast clouds
+- clear sky
 - 94% humidity
-- 3 mph wind
+- 5 mph wind
-- 100% cloud cover
+- 0% cloud cover
-- 54 AQI 🟨
+- 53 AQI 🟨
-- 0.55 inches of precipitation in the past 24 hours
+- 0.4 inches of precipitation in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>